jrochkind/faster_s3_url/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/jrochkind/faster_s3_url.

-I would love to hear from you!
+Is there a feature missing that you need?
+I may not be able to provide it, but I would love to hear from you!

 ## License